 Most webmasters today use WordPress as a platform to host their website.
 A WordPress site runs with a database so if you plan to use this article to create virtual hosts for a WordPress website/s (or any platform that needs a database for that matter), you will need to install MySQL and PHP on your server which complete a so-called LAMP (Linux Apache, MariaDB & PHP) stack.
-We have an excellent article on how to install LAMP on CentOS 7 so you might want to check it out here.
+For more information, you can check our article on how to install LAMP on CentOS 7.

 Apache has a global configuration file where all the default settings are stored and applied to the server.
 The virtual host directive can be stored in that same default httpd.conf file or another one which will be respective to the configured website/domain.